dimsemenov/PhotoSwipe/README.md

 There are two distributions of the library:

-- The default distribution optimised for webkit (mobile and desktop) and Mozilla based browsers.
-This distribution uses standard DOM querying and manupulation.
+- The default distribution optimised for WebKit (mobile and desktop) and Mozilla based browsers.
+This distribution uses standard DOM querying and manipulation.
 It also uses CSS3 transformations for animations.

 - The jQuery distribution that uses jQuery as it's engine.

-It is recommended for webit based mobile devices to use the default distribution.
+It is recommended for WebKit based mobile devices to use the default distribution.
 This distribution will run faster.
 It does not require jQuery (so one less library to download to your mobile device).
 It also uses CSS3 to achieve animation effects.
 This is extremely noticable when running on an iOS device as animation will use hardware acceleration and will feel more "native" to the device.
-The default distribution will also work on desktop Webkit browsers (such as Chrome and Safari) as well as Firefox.
+The default distribution will also work on desktop WebKit browsers (such as Chrome and Safari) as well as Firefox.

 Use the jQuery distibution if you need to support a wider range of browsers such as Internet Explorer etc. By default, this distributionn will not use hardware acceleration for animation on iOS devices so is noticably slower.
 You can however override the default animation functionality in jQuery by including the excellent [Animate Enhanced](https://github.com/benbarnett/jQuery-Animate-Enhanced) library.

 Both default and jQuery distribution come with a jQuery plugin wrapper to bind elements to the gallery.
-So for the default distribution, if you really needed to, you can still use jQuery to find your images in your HTML document, hook into the jQuery DOM ready event and use the jQuery PhotoSwipe plugin to display the library.
+So for the default distribution, if you really need to, you can still use jQuery to find your images in your HTML document, hook into the jQuery DOM ready event and use the jQuery PhotoSwipe plugin to display the library.
 The gallery will still be running on the default optimised engine, but you have the convience of jQuery to set things up should you need to.